Barfi to Prem Ratan Dhan Payo; Top 10 Hindi movies inspired by Korean cinema

 Bollywoodlife.com

-Te3n features Amitabh Bachchan, Nawazuddin Siddhiqui with others and is inspired by Montage.
+Te3n features Amitabh Bachchan, Nawazuddin Siddiqui, with others, and is inspired by Montage.

 Source: